cloudify-cosmo/getcloudify.org/guide/3.1/guide-workflows.md

 When an error is raised from the workflow itself, the workflow execution will fail - it will end with `failed` status, and should have an error message under its `error` field.
 There is no built-in retry mechanism for the entire workflow.

 However, there's a retry mechanism for task execution within a workflow.
-Two types of errors can occur during task execution: *Recoverable* and *Nonrecoverable*. **By default, all errors originating from tasks are *Recoverable***.
+Two types of errors can occur during task execution: *Recoverable* and *NonRecoverable*. **By default, all errors originating from tasks are *Recoverable***.

-If a *Nonrecoverable* error occurs, the workflow execution will fail, similarly to the way described for when an error is raised from the workflow itself.
+If a *NonRecoverable* error occurs, the workflow execution will fail, similarly to the way described for when an error is raised from the workflow itself.

 If a *Recoverable* error occurs, the task execution might be attempted again from its start.
 This depends on the configuration of the `task_retries` parameter, which determines how many retry attempts will be given by default to any failed task execution.

 The `task_retries` parameter can be set in one of the following manners:

-* When bootstrapping using the [Cloudify CLI and a Provider](guide-cli.html), the `task_retries` parameter is a configuration parameter under `cloudify`.`workflows`.
+* When bootstrapping using the [Cloudify CLI](installation-bootstrapping.html), the `task_retries` parameter is a configuration parameter under `cloudify`.`workflows`.

 * If Cloudify was [bootstrapped manually](installation-manual.html), the `task_retries` parameter may be set via a REST call to the management server that creates a provider context object, but this call is not yet documented.